-completer\method - this is exactly like completer\function, but the function needs to be an instance method of a cmd2-based class.
-When ArgparseCompleter calls the method, it will pass the app instance as the self argument. cmd2 provides a few completer methods for convenience (e.g., path\complete, delimiter\complete)
+completer\method - this is equivalent to completer\function, but the function needs to be an instance method of a cmd2.Cmd or cmd2.CommandSet subclass.
+When ArgparseCompleter calls the method, it well detect whether is is bound to a CommandSet or Cmd subclass.
+If bound to a cmd2.Cmd subclass, it will pass the app instance as the self argument.
+This is good in cases where the list of choices being generated relies on state data of the cmd2-based app.
+If bound to a cmd2.CommandSet subclass, it will pass the CommandSet instance as the self argument, and the app instance as the positional argument. cmd2 provides a few completer methods for convenience (e.g., path\complete, delimiter\complete)